-(i) Net asset value per unit
+(m) Net asset value per unit

-The net asset value per unit disclosed in the statement of financial position is calculated in accordance with the Fund's Prospectus by dividing the net assets attributable to holders of redeemable units included in the financial position by the number of units outstanding at the reporting date.
+The net asset value per unit disclosed in the statement of financial position is calculated in accordance with the Fund's prospectus by dividing the net assets attributable to holders of redcemable units included in the statement of financial position by the number of units outstanding.

-(j) Redeemable units
+(n) Redeemable units

 Redeemable units are classified as financial liabilities and are measured at the present value of the redemption amounts.
 In accordance with the Fund's prospectus, the redemption amounts of the redeemable units are based on last published net asset value.
 The net assets value includes Fund's underlying investments, calculated using the closing prices.
-On the other hand, in accordance with the Fund's accounting policies, financial assets at fair value are measured at a bid price and financial liabilities at fair value are measured at the asking price.
-The differences in the measurement bases of the Fund's underlying investments and the redemptions amounts of the redeemable units have been adjusted through net gain / loss from financial assets at fair value through profit and loss.
+On the other hand, in accordance with the Fund's accounting policies, financial assets are measured at a bid price and financial liabilities are measured at the asking price.
+The differences in the measurement bases of the Fund's underlying investments and the redemptions amounts of the redeemable units have been adjusted through net gain / (loss) from financial assets at fair value through profit and loss.

-(k) Provisions
+(o) Provisions